GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/index.md

 ![Home-get-started](Home-get-started.png)

-### 2. Create
+### 2. Create (Games section)
-The **Create section** serves as a central hub for managing your game projects, providing tools to access, analyze, and organize files.
-Learn more about the [Create](/gdevelop5/interface/create-dashboard/) section.
+The **Games section** serves as a central hub for managing your game projects, providing tools to access, analyze, and organize files.
+Learn more about the [Games section](/gdevelop5/interface/create-dashboard/) section.

 ![Home-create](Home-create.png)